manmuqingshan/Pixelix/README.md

 | E6 | The system message handler didn't start up. |
 | E7 | One of the services failed to start. |

+Press a button and Pixelix will jump to the Pixelix Updater.

 ### How can I use animated icons?

 Use animated GIF images to get animated icons.
 The sprite sheet support (< v8.0.0) was replaced with the GIF images.